 In a video game a synthesised gunshot pierced N’s side.
 He was on the verge of worshipping oblivion and made an homage to some old reverie out of empty marmalade jars, crow-headed and fevered, pure and lamenting.
 Common or garden knives were caught in the hands of the church.
 N’s belly swept up the party-goers in open parachutes on Springtide Street.
 This novel pastime would rid him of baptismal ruin and he’d be born again with an identity that would at best be meaningless.

-Machines dominated the modes of communication.
+Machines dominated all modes of communication.
 In fact, there were no identifiable modes of communication other than those pre-programmed by machines.
 Every human thought was predictable.
 Humankind had been co-opted by perverse cultural norms established by processes of toil and reward that were repeated ad nauseum.
 Identities were communications of the industrial military complex hex and its concomitant attitudes, but “Paradise is where I am,” thought N.